mrafieir/ch_frb_rfi/bonsai_configs/README.md

 **Non-production configs:**

-  - bonsai_nfreq1024_singletree_v1.txt
+  - bonsai_nfreq1024_singletree_f512_v1.txt

-    Simplest example, intended for RFI studies with 1024-frequency data and testing the web viewer.
+    Simplest example, intended for RFI studies with 1024-frequency data and 512 FPGA counts/sample (0.00131072 sec).
 Searches with a single dedispersion tree to max DM 276.

-  - bonsai_nfreq1024_3tree_v1.txt
+  - bonsai_nfreq1024_3tree_fXXX_v1.txt

-    Slightly more complicated, also intended for RFI studies with 1024-frequency data `(dt_sample = 0.00131072)`.
+    Slightly more complicated, also intended for RFI studies with 1024-frequency data.
-    Searches with three dedispersion trees to max DM 552.

-  - bonsai_nfreq1024_3tree_v2.txt

-    Intended for RFI studies with 1K-frequency data `(dt_sample = 0.00098304)`.
-    Searches with three dedispersion trees to max DM 552.

-  - bonsai_nfreq16K_3tree_v1.txt

-    Intended for RFI studies with 16K-frequency data `(dt_sample = 0.00098304)`.
-    Searches with three dedispersion trees to max DM 552.

-  - bonsai_nfreq128K_3tree_v1.txt

-    Intended for RFI studies with 128K-frequency data `(dt_sample = 0.00098304)`.
-    Searches with three dedispersion trees to max DM 552.
+    The `fXXX` in the filename should be either `f512` for 512 FPGA counts/sample (incoherent-beam acqs), or `f384` for 384 FPGA counts/sample (16K acqs).